-14.The employer uses the Public Services Health and Safety ☐ Yes Association Violence Assessment Tool to proactively assess patient risk of violence. □ No ☐ In Progress 15.
-The employer has established a memorandum of ☐ Yes understanding with the police to share and receive information about a person with a history of violent □ No behaviour. ☐ In Progress 16.A procedure is in place to ensure early assessment of ☐ Yes possible formed patients by a psychiatrist. □ No ☐ In Progress 17.
-A Procedure for Certification under the Mental Health Act that also protects workers. ☐ Yes that also protects workers. □ No ☐ In Progress 8.
-System for alerting staff to other persons (e.g. visitors) with a history of violent behaviour who they may encounter in □ Yes the course of their work. □ No ☐ In Progress 19.
-Appropriate procedures on use of restraints including □ Yes clarity on the differences between the MOHLTC and CNO. □ No The procedure must also contain clear guidance for staff on appropriate and available personal protective ☐ In Progress equipment (PPE) in varying situations and must highlight L mr regrees the procedures staff can take to protect themselves during a restraint procedure.
-20. Procedures outlining all security and crisis responses (e.g. □ Yes lock-down drills, code white response and assistance, □ No etc.). ☐ In Progress - III Togicss 21.Procedure to assess all code whites to determine what the ☐ Yes root cause/triggers of the aggression was, that includes □ No steps to prevent a recurrence and a process to share findings where they can be applied system-wide or in other ☐ In Progress units.
-5

-22. Measures and procedures to deal with a surge in patient population, acuity, patient flow, staff absences that can create unsafe staff to patient ratios, etc. The surge procedure clearly outlines the roles and responsibilities of all physicians, staff and security in the event of a surge of patients.
-The procedure to be used when the minimum number of staff (including registered nurses), security and physicians does not adequately protect workers. ☐ Yes ☐ No ☐ In Progress 23.
-Based on risk assessment all control measures identified have been established/purchased (For specific suggestions see Appendix C). ☐ Yes ☐ No ☐ In Progress 24.
-Measures and procedures when visitors are required to enter into secured forensic units that deal with safe work practices, the nature and type of work, the control and safe removal of contraband items, etc. □ Yes □ No □ In Progress 25.
-Process for evaluation and review is in place, ensuring ongoing collection of indicators and demonstration that policy/program ☐ Yes ☐ No enhancements were made immediately where deficiencies sited so policy and program continues to protect workers. ☐ In Progress L 26.
-Process in place to ensure, as a minimum, that the policy/program is reviewed annually in consultation with ☐ Yes JHSC or HSR or more often on the advice of the JHSC or HSR or when there is a change in circumstances that may affect the health and safety of a worker. ☐ No☐ In Progress Communication 1.
-Workplace Violence Prevention Policy/Program has been ☐ Yes communicated throughout organization - documented evidence. □ No evidence. ☐ In Progress 2.
-A crisis management/chain of command team is ☐ Yes established and their roles and responsibilities clearly outlined in a procedure (see measures and procedures □ No above). ☐ In Progress
+14.The employer uses the Public Services Health and Safety Association Violence Assessment Tool to proactively assess patient risk of violence. □ Yes 🗆 No prodetively discuss patient fisk of violence.
+In Progress 15.The employer has established a memorandum of □ Yes understanding with the police to share and receive information about a person with a history of violent 🗆 No behaviour.
+In Progress 16.A procedure is in place to ensure early assessment of □ Yes possible formed patients by a psychiatrist. 🗆 No □ In Progress 17.
+A Procedure for Certification under the Mental □ Yes Health Act that also protects workers.
+In Progress 18.System for alerting staff to other persons (e.g. □ Yes visitors) with a history of violent behaviour who they may encounter in the course of their work.
+In Progress 19.
+Appropriate procedures on use of restraints □ Yes including clarity on the differences between the 🗆 No MOHLTC and CNO.
+The procedure must also contain clear guidance for staff on appropriate and available □ In Progress personal protective equipment (PPE) in varying Ũ situations and must highlight the procedures staff can take to protect themselves during a restraint procedure.
+20.Procedures outlining all security and crisis responses Yes (e.g. lock-down drills, code white response and assistance, etc.). □ No □ In Progress 21.Procedure to assess all code whites to determine □ Yes what root cause/triggers of the aggression was, that includes steps to prevent recurrence and a process to share findings where they can be applied system- wide/other units. □ No □ In Progress 22.Measures and procedures to deal with a surge in patient population, acuity, patient flow, staff absences that can create unsafe staff to patient ratios, etc. The surge procedure clearly outlines the roles and responsibilities of all physicians, staff and security in the event of a surge of patients.
+The procedure to be used when the minimum number of staff (including registered nurses), security and physicians does not adequately protect workers. ☐ Yes☐ No☐ In Progress 23.Based on risk assessment all control measures identified have been established/purchased (For specific suggestions see Appendix C).
+YesNoIn Progress 24.Measures and procedures when visitors are required to enter into secured forensic units that deal with safe work practices, the nature and type of work, the control and safe removal of contraband items, etc. YesNoIn Progress 25.Process for evaluation and review is in place, ensuring ongoing collection of indicators and demonstration that policy/program enhancements were made immediately where deficiencies sited so policy and program continues to protect workers.
+YesNoIn Progress 26.Process in place to ensure, as a minimum, that the policy/program is reviewed annually in consultation with JHSC or HSR or more often on the advice of the JHSC or HSR or when there is a change in circumstances that may affect the health and safety of a worker.
+YesNoIn Progress